xiaoouwang/pycharmAlfredWorkflow/README.md

 # pycharmAlfredWorkflow

+An alfred workflow plugin:

-open a folder with pycharm
+Open a folder with pycharm.

+Use charm as starter